 All transactions between Glencore and its subsidiaries are eliminated on consolidation along with any unrealised profits and losses between its subsidiaries, associates and joint ventures.
-In 2018, sales and purchases with associates and joint ventures amounted to $1,690 million (2017: $1,859 million) and $5,744 million (2017: $7,485 million) respectively.
+In 2019, sales and purchases with associates and joint ventures amounted to $3,727 million (2018: $1,690 million) and $4,923 million (2018: $4,211 million) respectively.

 Remuneration of key management personnel

-Glencore’s key management personnel are the members of the Board of Directors, CEO, CFO and the heads of the operating segments.
-The remuneration of Directors and other members of key management personnel recognised in the consolidated statement of income including salaries and other current employee benefits amounted to $22 million (2017: $22 million).
-There were no other long-term benefits or share-based payments to key management personnel (2017: $Nil).
-Further details on remuneration of Directors are set out in the Directors’ remuneration report on page 113.
+Glencore’s key management personnel are the members of the Board of Directors, CEO, CFO and other senior management.
+The remuneration of Directors and other members of key management personnel recognised in the consolidated statement of income including salaries and other current employee benefits amounted to $18 million (2018: $16 million).
+There were no other long-term benefits or share-based payments to key management personnel (2018: $Nil).
+Further details on remuneration of Directors are set out in the Directors’ remuneration report on page 110.